The Ultimate Guide to Credit Cards

 Since most cash back rewards don’t expire so long as your account is active and in good standing, maximizing your rewards also includes making sure to keep your account open by regularly using your card, even if just for a small purchase here and there.
 In most cases, simply redeeming some of your cash back rewards can count as account activity, and thus extend the life of your account (and your rewards).

-With so much focus on the cash back rewards of your cash back credit card, it can be easy to forget that most credit cards also reward cardholders with other perks simply for being cardholders.
+With so much focus on cash back rewards, it can be easy to forget that most credit cards also provide additional perks simply for being a cardholder.
 The exact benefits you receive will depend on the credit card issuer or network.

-For example, Visa Infinite cards provide a range of extra perks not available to other Visa cardholders, including useful travel benefits like travel fee reimbursement, trip cancellation insurance, and lost luggage reimbursement.
-Visa Infinite cards are reserved for only the most qualified applicants, however, and tend to carry significant annual fees.
+• Travel perks: Some premium cards, such as Visa Infinite cards, offer benefits like travel fee reimbursement, trip cancellation insurance, and lost luggage reimbursement.
+These cards are typically reserved for highly qualified applicants and may carry higher annual fees.

-You may also receive price-matching perks, VIP access to special events, identity theft insurance, free airline baggage fees, free access to your credit score, or no foreign transaction fees for overseas travel.
+• Extra cardholder perks: Some issuers offer price-matching programs, VIP access to special events, identity theft protection, free credit score access, or no foreign transaction fees for overseas purchases.

-Between the universal rebate of cash back rewards and the perks that come from being a cardholder, it’s hard to go wrong with a great cash back rewards card.
+Between the universal rebate of cash back rewards and the additional perks that come with many cards, it’s easy to find a cash back credit card that fits your spending habits and financial goals.

 Editorial Note: Our site content is not provided or commissioned by any credit card issuer(s).
 Opinions expressed on CardRates.com are the author's alone, not those of any credit card issuer, and have not been reviewed, approved, or otherwise endorsed by credit card issuers.
 Every reasonable effort has been made to maintain accurate information; however, all credit card offer details, including information about rewards, signup bonuses, introductory offers, and other terms and conditions, is presented without warranty.
 Clicking on any offer on CardRates.com will direct you to the issuer's website, where you can review the current terms and conditions of the offer.